Fraya API Surface

 The intended long-term pattern is:

-repo prompts + repo-controlled template registry + workflow orchestration in Dify
+repo docs + repo prompts + repo-controlled template registry + workflow orchestration in Dify